DR. POONAM GUPTA O.B.E.

 Poonam Gupta believes that with success comes social responsibility and charitable work runs like a seam throughout her life and work.

-On her frequent business visits to India she always takes time to visit humanitarian projects, particularly the schools and orphanages she and her husband Puneet support.
+Before Covid, on her frequent business visits to India she always takes time to visit humanitarian projects, particularly the schools and orphanages she and her husband Puneet support.

 Poonam is a benefactor of many local, national and international charities; with a particular focus on woman-centric issues, disadvantaged children, gender equality and animal conservation.